 Though rich in mineral deposits, resources and arable land, the impoverished and landlocked Central African Republic has been plagued by instability and violence since achieving nationhood in 1960.

-A United Nations peacekeeping force, the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), was established on 15 September 2014.
+A United Nations peacekeeping force, the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA), was established in September 2014 and recently extended to November 2017.
 MINUSCA replaced an African Union-led peacekeeping operation (supported by French and European Union forces) which was deployed following a renewed outbreak of violence in December 2012.

 French and Sango are the official languages.
 The country's capital is Bangui.

 The Central African Republic is a member of the Economic Community of Central African States and the Economic and Monetary Community of Central Africa.
-The country was suspended from the African Union in March 2013.
+The country was suspended from the African Union in March 2013 until such time as constitutional order was re-established permanently.
+The African Union readmitted the Central African Republic in 2016.

 Heads of Government